-Company's subsidiary VanSpar has an investment in a private company: VRB Energy Inc. This investment has been classified as a financial asset of fair value through other comprehensive income ("FVTOCI").
-At December 31, 2022, the fair value of the investment available for sale was revalued to be \$1,587,533 (2021 - \$1,493,856), based on the private placement price of shares of VRB of US\$0.065 per share in July 2019 (Note 12) and the most recent estimate of fair value.
-The fair value of this investment did not change significantly during the year 2022.
+The Company's subsidiary VanSpar, has an investment in a private company: VRB Energy Inc.("VRB Energy").
+This investment has been classified as a financial asset of fair value through other comprehensive income ("FVTOCI").
+At September 30, 2023, the fair value of the investment available for sale was revalued to be \$1,587,133, based on a private placement price of shares of VRB Energy of US\$0.065 per share in July 2019 (Note 11).
+The fair value of this investment did not change significantly during the year 2022 and the period in 2023.

-The short term debts and the due to related parties are interest-bearing loans and borrowings valued at amortized cost using the effective interest rates of the loans.
+The short-term debts and the due to related parties are interest-bearing loans and borrowings valued at amortized cost using the effective interest rates of the loans.